 SEO experts are quick to tell their followers that the secret to high page rankings and endless web traffic is great content.
-Here’s the funny thing, though: not many actually share how to make great content.
+Here’s the funny thing, though: not many actually share how to make quality content.

-Why Great Content Matters
+Why High-Quality Content Matters

 Before we dive into the nitty-gritty details, here’s a quick lesson (or refresher) on why producing excellent content matters and what makes content “good.”